jtbldrco/LWComCon/c++/lwcomcon_full/README.md

 ## Status: Work In Progress

+The software here is MUCH farther along than the README.

 This subdirectory contains these important elements:

 - A C++ Communications Manager implementing the ThreadedWorker Design Pattern (MsgCommHdlr).